-Modifying the DCGLs, or model assumptions, after the DP is approved will, in nearly every case, involve a license amendment.
+Modifying the DCGLs, or model assumptions, after the DP is approved, typically will involve a license amendment and Federal Register notices announcing and issuing the amendment (10 CFR 2.105 and 2.106).
 Licensees can derive "operational" DCGLs for purpose of remediation activities without NRC review required.
-The common situation for these would involve sites with multiple radionuclides or sources; this is discussed in Section 2.9 of Volume 2.
+The common situation for these would involve sites with multiple radionuclides or sources; this is discussed in Section 2.7 of Volume 2.
 As discussed in Section 4.3 of Volume 2, remedial action support surveys are a very good method to reduce the risk of failing the compliance measure with the FSS results.